skylineos/clsp-player/DEVELOPERS.md

 ## Publishing

+1. It is best to do this immediately after cutting a release tag
 1. You MUST be on an unmodified checkout of the `git` tag you intend to publish.  i.e, `git status` should show:
     1. You have a tag checked out
     1. There are no changes staged for commit